ikoevska/docs/docs/ui/professional-ui-components/Calendar/Styling/day-view.md

 ## allDayEventsViewStyle

-Use `allDayEventsViewStyle` with an `AllDayEventsViewStyle` instance.
-The instance provides the following styling options:
+`allDayEventsViewStyle` provides the following styling properties:

 * `backgroundColor`: Gets or sets the background color for the area where All Day events are shown.
 * `allDayText`: Gets or sets the text indicating that the top area shows All Day events.